greengorych/greengorych.io/docs/reference/distributions-list.md

 ### Verification

-After enabling the list, can check the distributions available for installation using the command:
+After registering the list, the distributions available for installation can be checked using the command:

 ``` { .powershell .no-select }
 wsl --list --online